purescript/documentation/errors/OverlappingPattern.md

 This error occurs when a pattern matching definition has **redundant** patterns, i.e., overlapping clauses.

-In the example, notice that the third case is redundant, as it is covered by the second case (which covers all remaining cases).
-That code is unreachable.
+In the example, notice that the third case is redundant (that is, unreachable), as it is covered by the second case (which covers all remaining cases).

 ## Fix